 Choosing the right doctor and/or therapist for your mental health needs may seem like a daunting task.
 But, finding the right doctor is an important step towards getting proper treatment.
 A number of different types of doctors can treat mental illness, including the following:

-Holistic and alternative medicine doctors: These doctors are specialists in complementary and alternative medicines, holistic medicine, nutritional medicine, and herbal medicine treatments.
-These doctors may be able to prescribe standard medications but often choose different approaches that may combine natural medicines with mental health therapies such as cognitive behavioral therapy (CBT).
+- Holistic and alternative medicine doctors (such as naturopathic doctors or NDs: These doctors are specialists in complementary and alternative medicines, holistic medicine, nutritional medicine, and herbal medicine treatments.
+They may be able to prescribe standard medications but often choose different approaches that may combine natural medicines with mental health therapies such as cognitive behavioral therapy (CBT).
 After these doctors determine appropriate wellness plans or treatments, they may recommend other mental health therapists such as life coaches, psychologists, or other kinds of psychotherapists.

-Psychiatrists: These professionals are medical doctors who specialize in the treatment of mental, emotional, or behavioral problems.
-A psychiatrist can prescribe medications and may establish therapy sessions to treat the patient.
+- Psychiatrists: These professionals are medical doctors who specialize in the treatment of mental, emotional, or behavioral problems.
+A psychiatrist can prescribe medications and may conduct therapy sessions or collaborate with non medical therapists to treat the patient.